$\mathbb{Z}_2$ Vortex Crystal Candidate in the Triangular $S=1/2$ Quantum Antiferromagnet: Discussion

-In any such magnetoelastic scenario, the $J - J'$ anisotropy and the IC splitting of the $\mathbf{q}$-vector must both follow the order parameter.
-This would imply $q_{\rm IC} \rightarrow 1/3$ as we approach $T \rightarrow T_{\rm N2}$ at low fields, but also in the limit $H \rightarrow H_{\rm sat}$.
-The latter prediction is in direct conflict with our diffraction results.
-In the high-field "IC3" presaturation phase, $q_{\rm IC}$ moves \textit{away} from the commensurate position even as the magnetic Bragg peak intensity goes to zero [see Fig.~\ref{fig:Diffraction}(k,l)], making for a strong argument against the magnetoelastic mechanisms discussed above.
-Another important clue comes from the relative intensities of zero-field magnetic satellites near the K-points [see Fig.~\ref{fig:Diffraction}(f)].
-We have confirmed for all reflections in the family $\mathbf{Q} = (1/3,1/3,0) + \bm{\delta}$, that those with IC shift $\bm{\delta} \parallel \mathbf{Q}$ - that is $\mathbf{Q} \approx (0.35,0.35,0)$ and six-fold equivalents - carry no intensity, indicating an effect of the neutron polarization factor.
-This is inconsistent with a simple coplanar spiral structure with multiple domains, favoring instead a multi-$\mathbf{q}$ order incorporating several longitudinal spin density wave contributions.
+However, there are several strong arguments to rule out any such magneto-elastic scenario.
+Firstly, if a lattice distortion is the primary driver for incommensurability, the $J - J'$ anisotropy and the IC splitting of the $\mathbf{q}$-vector must be directly proportional to the order parameter.
+This is in contradiction with our diffraction results.
+In the high-field "IC3" presaturation phase, $q_{\rm IC}$ moves \textit{away} from the commensurate position even as the magnetic Bragg intensity goes to zero [see Fig.~\ref{fig:DiffInt}(c,d)].
+Furthermore, the temperature evolution of the order parameter $|\mathbf{m}_\mathbf{q}|$ and the IC shift $\delta$ in the IC1 phase exhibit a completely different curvature [see Fig.~\ref{fig:DiffInt}(b)], clearly proving that the IC phases are not induced by magneto-elastic coupling.
+Another important clue comes from the low-field $\mathbf{q}^+$ satellites around the K-points [see Fig.~\ref{fig:Diffraction}(f,g)].
+Their presence as cross harmonics, coupling different arms of the propagation vector star, is direct proof that the IC1 phase exhibits multi-$\mathbf{q}$ order.
+This cannot be reconciled with a lattice distortion, which may only be stabilized through the energy gained by {\it breaking} three-fold symmetry.
+Finally, we have confirmed for all reflections in the family $\mathbf{Q} = (1/3,1/3,0) + \bm{\delta}$, that those with IC shift $\bm{\delta} \parallel \mathbf{Q}$ - that is $\mathbf{Q} \approx (0.35,0.35,0)$ and six-fold equivalents - carry no intensity, indicating an effect of the neutron polarization factor.
+This is inconsistent with all coplanar spiral configurations, favoring instead a multi-$\mathbf{q}$ order incorporating several longitudinal spin density wave contributions.

 Bond-dependent exchange anisotropy presents a simple alternative to stabilize an incommensurate structure.
 Specifically, the Heisenberg-Kitaev model on a triangular lattice has been predicted to realize the so called $\mathbb{Z}_2$ vortex crystal \cite{beckerSpinorbitPhysicsJ12015, rousochatzakisKitaevAnisotropyInduces2016, liCollectiveSpinDynamics2019}.
 Even for a tiny Kitaev-term $|K| \ll J$, the Fourier transformed exchange matrix is minimized by three different ordering vectors